 Build a robust network

 A robust network in your niche is another surefire way to stand apart.
 Start early in law school by connecting with peers, professors, mentors, and alumni.
+It will be easier to connect with people that share the same interests and have conquered similar challenges like acing the LSAT test.
 Think about forging genuine connections with bigwigs because you can learn a lot from them.

 Attend networking events, join bar associations, and be active on social media communities.
 A strong network can open doors to opportunities you never even knew existed.

 Choosing the right location can give you a winning advantage.
 Some legal landscapes are more crowded than others.
 For example, 16,000 lawyers call Seattle home, showing it is rife with opportunities.
 You may consider taking a risk to explore the job market in the area because the rewards are worthwhile.

 The good thing is that collaborating with a specialist legal recruiter can help you secure a dream job even in a tight market.